dmcglinn/quant_methods/assignments/multivariate_models.md

 1. Conduct an indirect ordination on the dune plant community.
 Specifically, visually examine a NMDS plot using the bray-curtis distance metric.
-Below is some code to help you develop a potential plot that emphasizes the role of the environmental variable "Moisture".
+Below is some code to help you develop a potential plot that emphasizes the role of the environmental variable "Moist".
 Describe how you interpret the graphic.
 What is the goal of creating such a plot?
 Does this analysis suggest any interesting findings with respect to the dune vegetation?